Dr. Melanie Spence

-Kate Shepard, MS, CCC-SLP
+Kate Shepard, PhD, MS, CCC-SLP

+Kate earned her PhD in Psychological Sciences from The University of Texas at Dallas.
+She graduated from Colorado State University with a B.S. in Human Development and Family Studies and a minor in French.
+She received her MS degree in Communication Disorders from The University of Texas at Dallas.
+She is a speech-language pathologist with experience working with infants and toddlers in early intervention.
 Kate's research focuses on infants' early communicative behaviors, with specific interest in how infants perceive infant-directed faces, or the exaggerated facial expressions we make when interacting with and talking to babies.
 Current projects are investigating how infants look at our faces when we are talking to them by using an eye-tracking system to track babies' eye movements.
 Future work will investigate the role of the face in infants' language development.

 Claire graduated with a degree in Biology from Columbia University in 2009.
 Her work as an ABA therapist for children with autism inspired her to be currently working towards her Master of Science degree in Psychological Sciences at The University of Texas at Dallas.
 Her research interests include developmental psychopathology – especially the early identification of developmental disabilities such as autism – as well as infant cognition.
 Following graduation from the Master's program in May of 2014, Claire plans to pursue her doctoral degree in the field.

 Elizabeth joined the Infant Learning Project in August of 2013, and is currently working toward her MS in Psychological Sciences.
 She graduated from Louisiana State University in May of 2012 with a BS in Psychology.
 Her research interests include emotion regulation and psychopathy in children and adolescents.